mauricemolli/Ringberg_Generic/docs/content/logistics.md

 ## <i class="fa-solid fa-beer-mug-empty"></i> Workshop dinner

-Our hosts at the castle will welcome us to a Bavarian style conference dinner on Wednesday evening.
+Our hosts at the castle will welcome us to a Bavarian style dinner on Wednesday evening.